7 Circumstances Where Adoption is Always an Option

-Most adoption professionals are able to help with housing, medical care, financial support and more if you decide to pursue adoption.
+Most adoption professionals can help with housing, medical care, financial support and more if you decide to pursue adoption.
 Additionally, there are birth parent scholarships that can help you continue your education, even if your pregnancy has put a temporary hold on your educational goals.

 2. Can I Give My Baby Up for Adoption if I’m Currently Homeless?

-There are a number of adoption professionals who can help secure affordable housing for you during your pregnancy, and they will work with you to create a plan that allows you to remain in that home for the future.
+Housing instability is a serious consideration for your pregnancy.
+Many adoption professionals can help secure affordable housing for you during your pregnancy, and they will work with you to create a plan that allows you to remain in that home for the future.
 With a little help, a good adoption professional can help you get back on your feet, providing whatever physical, emotional and financial support you need.

-Adoption is absolutely an option for you, regardless of your housing situation.
-Reach out to a professional to learn more.
+An adoption is absolutely an option for you, regardless of your housing situation.
+Complete this form to get connected to an adoption specialist to learn more.

 3. Can a Mother Put a Baby Up for Adoption if She’s Struggling with Addiction?

 Yes.
-Even if your baby has been exposed to drug, smoke, or alcohol abuse, you can still place your child for adoption.
+Even if your baby has been exposed to drug, smoke, or alcohol use, you can still place your child for adoption.

 Adoption professionals can help you find adoptive parents who are comfortable with and prepared for an infant who has been exposed to harmful substances.
 Meanwhile, a social worker can help connect you to whatever resources you need to get healthy, including emotional and physical assistance.